 Kachumbari

-This is such a delicious salad which is made of thin slices of fresh and ripe tomatoes, green and red peppers, onions, coriander and lemon juice.
+Kachumbari is a salad which is made of thin slices of fresh and ripe tomatoes, green and red peppers, onions, coriander and lemon juice.

 Kachumbari is best served alongside nyama choma or pilau.
 A perfectly refreshing summer salad to cool you down.